toluwaniosabiya/hotel_reservations/README.md

-# Hotel Reservations Analysis and Pipelines
+# Hotel Reservations Analysis and Pipelines:
+## *A guide on using Metaflow for creating and monitoring data pipelines and MLflow for registering and versioning models*

 This project is designed to demonstrate how to build a data pipeline with Metaflow and use MLflow to register and version any trained model in the MLflow model registry.
 The dataset used is that of a hotel reservation company who want to know given some search parameters the hotel a user will likely book and the probability that the user will book any particular hotel.